ofgulban/iphigen/README.md

-# work in progress
+# !! work in progress !!

 ## Retinex for MRI
-Currently wverthing is highly experimental.
+Currently everything is highly experimental.

 ## Dependencies